Miss Philippines Earth 2021

-Miss Philippines Earth 2021 was the 21st edition of the Miss Philippines Earth pageant.
-Due to the COVID-19 pandemic in the Philippines, it was held virtually for the second year in a row on August 8, 2021.
+Miss Philippines Earth 2021 was the 21st edition of the Miss Philippines Earth pageant, held virtually for a second year due to the COVID-19 pandemic, on August 8, 2021.

-At the end of the event, Roxanne Baeyens crowned Naelah Alshorbaji of Parañaque City as Miss Philippines Earth 2021.
-With her crowned are the court of elemental queens: Ameera Almamari was named Miss Philippines Air, Rocel Songano was named Miss Philippines Water, Roni Meneses was named Miss Philippines Fire, and Sofia Lopez Galve was named Miss Philippines Eco Tourism 2021.
+Roxanne Baeyens of Baguio crowned Naelah Alshorbaji of Parañaque as her successor at the end of the event.
+Also crowned were the court of elemental queens: Ameera Almamari, Miss Philippines Air, Rocel Songano, Miss Philippines Water, Roni Meneses, Miss Philippines Fire, and Sofia Lopez Galve, Miss Philippines Eco Tourism 2021.

-The coronation was broadcast by ABS-CBN at Kapamilya Channel after being absent from the previous year's competition.